johnfedoruk/bangular/aio/content/guide/user-input.md

-When the user clicks the button, Angular calls the `onClickMe` method from `ClickMeComponent`.
+When the user clicks the button, Bangular calls the `onClickMe` method from `ClickMeComponent`.